ericsink/LSM/README.md

  * B+trees written by C# and read by F#

-All the tests are written in C#.
+All the tests are in C#.

 All the work so far has been done on Mono in Xamarin Studio on my Mac.
 I assume this code will run on .NET/Windows, but I haven't tried